-First, what are circadian rhythm cycles, as we’ve all surely heard of that term before, but not entirely familiar with the role that they play when it comes to our body’s functioning.
+First, what are circadian rhythm cycles, as we’ve all surely heard that term before, but not entirely familiar with how it effects our body functioning.

-What’s known is that all of our elemental mental behavioral and physical functionality, such as digestion, metabolism, hormones, and heart rate, are all dictated by this 24-hour clock cycle, which primarily responds to light and dark in the immediate environment.
+What’s known is all of our elemental mental behavioural and physical functionality, such as digestion, metabolism, hormones, and heart rate, are all dictated by this 24-hour clock cycle.

 Exercising And Its Effects On Circadian Rhythms

-While the body instinctively functions according to this built in internal clock, there are studies which suggests that exercising alters our circadian rhythms, this in a good way.
+While the body instinctively functions according to this built in internal clock, what exercising does is alters our circadian rhythms in a good way.

-Based on clinical testing, it was found that any degree of physical exertion encourages our body clocks to better re-synch itself, this once we move or while we’re sedentary, such as when sleeping.
+Based on clinical testing, it was found any degree of physical exertion encourages our body clocks to better re-sync itself, once we move or while we’re sedentary, such as when sleeping.

-The results showed that those with the disrupted internal clocks, had difficulty sleeping, had weight and cardiovascular issues, poor immunity, and extreme fatigue.
-All the symptoms improved once they started to exercise.
+The results showed those with the disrupted internal clocks, had difficulty sleeping, had weight and cardiovascular issues, poor immunity, and extreme fatigue.

 Young Adults And Their Natural Circadian Rhythms

-What’s known is that it’s our individual environments which has the greatest impact on our circadian rhythm cycles, which also includes the alterations that we make as we age.
+What’s known is it’s our individual environments which has the greatest impact on our circadian rhythm cycles, which also includes the alterations we make as we age.

-So what was monitored was the daily movements, the activity of young adults along with similar movement by older adults, this with activity monitors for a period of one week as they continued their daily routines.
+What was monitored was the daily movements, the activity of young adults along with similar movement by older adults, for a period of one week as they continued their daily routines.

-What was found overall, was that the young adult participants had normal healthy circadian patterns which were naturally triggered by movement.
+What was found overall, was the young adult participants had normal healthy circadian patterns, which were naturally triggered by movement.

 Circadian Rhythm Cycles As We Age

-It’s no surprise that the same study revealed the internal clock movement eroded with age, this while the bodily clocks in the younger adults bodies responded positively.
+It’s no surprise the same study revealed the internal clock movement eroded with age, while the internal clocks in the younger adults body’s responded positively.

 For the young, what alternating stagnant days followed by an active day, did was it created healthy circadian cycle patterns, which was not always the case when monitoring the older adults on the same alternating pattern.